JingliSHI0206/DoubleEmbedding-TextSummarization/README.md

 # Text Summarization Model using Double Embedding

-The project is focusing on text summarization of court judgement of New Zealand.
+The project is focusing on text summarization of the high court judgment of New Zealand.

 ## Dependencies